PoliticalGraveyard.com

 Moran, J. A. — of Devils Lake, Ramsey County, N.Dak.
 Democrat.
 Alternate delegate to Democratic National Convention from North Dakota, 1936, 1944.
 Presumed deceased.
 Burial location unknown.

 Moran, J. Vincent — of Manchester, Hillsborough County, N.H.
 Democrat.
-Candidate in primary for New Hampshire state senate 18th District, 1938.
+Candidate for New Hampshire state senate 18th District, 1938.
 Presumed deceased.
 Burial location unknown.

 Moran, J. William — of Muncy Valley, Sullivan County, Pa.
 Democrat.
 Alternate delegate to Democratic National Convention from Pennsylvania, 1912; chair of Sullivan County Democratic Party, 1937.
 Burial location unknown.